ZhikunWu/RareDisease/Pangenome.md

 Phasing genomes with a haplotype graph

+## Grapevine pangenome facilitates trait genetics and genomic breeding

+The graph pangenome reference for grapevine (Grapepan v.1.0)

+Grapepan v.1.0-based population structure of grapevine

+GWAS of complex agronomic traits and the importance of SVs

+Divergent selection on agronomic traits in grapevine

+SVs enhance heritability estimates for grape traits

 ## Super pangenome of Vitis empowers identification of downy mildew resistance genes for grapevine improvement

 Haplotype-resolved complete T2T genome assembly of Chardonnay